-The newly variable availability in grocery stores already has you pondering products you never used to think about.
+The newly variable availability in grocery stores already have you pondering products you never used to think about.
 It’s time to extend that thinking to your barbecuing.
 Food and Wine has an endless number of carnivorous and vegetarian grilling recipes.

 Watch a Summer Movie

 Kick-off the season with a summer movie for every mood.
 If you want to be transported to another time and place without having to actually leave your couch, there is no better way than with a great film.
-Experience the high season on an island in Greece with Mamma Mia, spend time at summer camp with The Parent Trap, or head to the beach with a showing of Blue Crush or Jaws.
+Experience the high season on an island in Greece with Mamma Mia, spend time at a summer camp with The Parent Trap, or head to the beach with a showing of Blue Crush or Jaws.
 You can throw the ultimate backyard movie night with just a few simple steps.

 Get Creative in the City

 Outdoor social distancing may not be easy for everyone, particularly those who live in a city.
 However, there is still plenty you can do outside while keeping your distance from others.
 The first step is to check your local health orders or guidelines before going out.
-Then, pack a picnic and find a park, reserve, botanic garden or beach.
+Then, pack a picnic and find a park, reserve, botanic garden, or beach.
 Or, to keep your children busy, entertained, and outside, have them paint the sidewalks around your front door.
 Pavement can be the ultimate canvas for kids!

 Grow Your Green Thumb

 If you’ve ever thought about having a garden, now is the time to get started!
 From flowers to different fruits and vegetables, gardening is a great hobby to pick up, and it’s educational too!
 Working with little to no green space?
-New York Magazine spoke with chef and garden experts about the best indoor garden kits for growing herbs, produce, and more.
+New York Magazine spoke with chefs and garden experts about the best indoor garden kits for growing herbs, produce, and more.